 Q: Do I have a criminal warrant out for my arrest?

 A: If you are unsure if you have a warrant out for your arrest, you can ask any police officer or go to any police station to have a warrant check done on yourself.

 Q: Can I report animal abuse, noise complaints, and stray animals?

 A: Yes, you can make a complaint or request for service through the City of Fort Worth website.
 Click here.

 Q: How do I complain on an officer?

-A: If you would like to complain on an officer, you may do so by contacting any supervisor, coming up to Thomas R. Windham Police Administration Building located at 350 W. Belknap in downtown Fort Worth, or by contacting the Internal Affairs Division (IAD) by calling 817-392-4270.
+A: If you would like to complain on an officer, you may do so by contacting any supervisor, coming to the Bob Bolen Public Safety Building at 505 W. Felix, or by contacting the Internal Affairs (IA) by calling 817-392-4270.

 Q: I haven’t heard from my husband/wife/son/daughter in days, is he/she in your jail?